1. She might be trying to move forward.

 It didn’t take long after my son was born to slip into old habits.
 When I found out I was pregnant I stopped the party scene; I stopped drinking and smoking; I stopped activities that would be unhealthy for my body.
 It was all for him, I wanted the best for him and I was going to do what I could to provide it.

 Then, he was no longer with me 24 hours a day.
-My heart was shattered, my soul was broken, and I had lost many friends after I placed.
+My heart was shattered, my soul was broken, and I had lost many friends after I was placed.
 Slowly, I began to sink into the depression.
 Before I knew it, I was so clouded by it that I tried anything to feel anything.
 My life was soon right where I had left it off before finding out I was pregnant.

 Which was exactly what I was afraid of.
 I was worried I was going to be too weak to live what I felt like was a clean life and give my son what he deserved.
-I didn’t want him to see me failing, so I pulled away from the adoption.
+I didn’t want him to see me fail, so I pulled away from the adoption.
 That lifestyle, luckily, didn’t last long for me.
 I ended up finding a counselor that helped me find who I was and clear the fog from my life.

 How to handle it?
 This one is unfortunate.
 However, you cannot take away the agency of another person.
 You can find out what’s appropriate for your family and go from there.

 Be there for love and support, tell the birth mom that you’re there when she’s clean but until then, the adoption can be “x, y, z”.
-Some adoptive parents are OK keeping it open through emails, others want it completely closed until the birth mom’s lifestyle is one they’re comfortable exposing their child to.
+Some adoptive parents are OK with keeping it open through emails, others want it completely closed until the birth mom’s lifestyle is one they’re comfortable exposing their child to.

 4. Sometimes, life gets busy—and that’s OK!